 As much as my family loves this as a main pasta dinner recipe, there are many other ways you can enjoy it!

-- As a side dish: A smaller portion is great when served with healthy turkey burgers, lemon baked cod or choose one of 65 healthy chicken recipes!
+- As a side dish: A smaller portion is great when served with turkey burger recipe, lemon baked cod or choose one of 65 healthy chicken recipes!

-- Toss it with a protein: Keep it plant based with pan fried tofu or use one of the easiest healthy chicken breast recipes.
+- Toss it with a protein: Keep it plant based with crispy fried tofu recipe or use one of the easiest healthy chicken breast recipes.

 - Along with a side salad: Veggies lovers rejoice!
 Serve this veggie loaded pesto pasta with lemon kale salad, lettuce salad recipe, spinach salad or even grilled romaine.